ridiculousze/ridiculousze.github.io/_pages/research.md

   Language is an important tool for humans to communicate with one another.
 This linguistic capacity shapes abstract cognition through multiple mechanisms: categorization, relation building, and cultural transmission.
 I aim to study cross-cultural cognitive phenotype patterns and how they are shaped by specific language experiences.

+  # Negation - a recent project that I've investigated is cognitive processing of negation expressions: how it's modulated by semantic systems and whether langauge experiences can be a good predictor.

 **How Semantic Processing Regulates Cultural Evolutionary Processes**

   Information transmission forms the foundation of cumulative cultural evolution, with its effectiveness and persistence heavily influenced by both semantic representations and cognitive filtering mechanisms.
 These dual factors - how information is mentally represented and cognitively processed - play crucial roles in shaping cultural evolution patterns.
 For example, we can find the widespread preference for certain narrative structures across different cultures, which could further facilitate the transmission of certain types of cultural belief and values.
 I aim to study what are the fundamental semantic and cognitive constraints in such processes.